mamir78672/To-control-speed-of-motors/README.md

 # speed-control-of-motors
-Arduino coding for speed control of DC motors.
+Arduino code to control the speed of DC motors.